Ella-Hoeppner/Quoot/README.md

   * Can probably use the `QuootStrictList::from(vec![...])` constructor rather than repeated `push_front` or `push_back` calls in several places
   * in quoot_let, I don't think we need to create list_clone, can just call `.get` on the original reference rather than a bunch of `.pop_front`s
   * wherever I'm creating a vector iteratively with `.push_front` or `.push_back`, might be able to just use `Vector::from(vec![])`
+  * realize_to is always implemented as repeated calls to realize, but many of the lazy realizer functions could easily be modified to support mutli-element realization in a single call, which would save on overhead
+    * all lazy realizers could just accept another argument of the number of elements to realize, and the current realizers that can't easily be modified to support that could just iterate their current approach
 * what about allowing for `.` and `|` to be used as infix operators, within symbol names?
   * so like `+.-` would be equivalent to `(comp + -)`, and `+|1` would be `(partial + 1)`
   * I don't think we'll be using `|` for anything else so I guess that would be fine, takes it out of the pool of usable characters for symbol names tho...